TranPhat-28/ShopMe/README.md

 # ShopMe - A simple e-commerce website
 **Description:**
 - Guess: can only view and search products
-- Customer:
+- User:
     - Edit personal information (password, phone number, address)
-    - View and search for products
+    - Search for product and view detail
     - Add to or remove products from cart
     - View cart
     - Place orders
     - Applying voucher on orders
     - Leave feedback about product
     - Report to admin
-    - View personal shopping report / summary
 - Admin:
     - Add / remove products
     - Edit products’ information